How to Make Quick and Easy DIY Mirror Frame

 You will also need an adhesive that is for mirrors.
 Not just any adhesive will work, some adhesives can damage the reflective coating on the mirror.
 Be sure to read the label before purchasing.
 We used Gorilla Glue Construction Adhesive.

-To prep the surface for the adhesive plate hanger, we wiped the back of the charger plate with isopropyl alcohol.
+To prep the surface for the adhesive plate hanger, we wiped the back of the charger plate with rubbing alcohol.

 To activate the adhesive disk, wet fingers and mix a little water on the backside of the disk.
 This will activate the glue.
 Let sit for 3 minutes and repeat by wetting fingers and rub the adhesive again.
 Let sit for 3 minutes and then position onto the charger.
 Make sure it is centered on the charger.